- Introducing the Energy Consumer Confidence Index: assesses consumer confidence toward their energy experience and the move to a low-carbon future

 Energy transition progress and consumer confidence

-To better understand the impact of the energy transition on consumer confidence, EY has mapped the ECCI against the World Economic Forum's Energy Transition Index, which benchmarks countries, including 2,000 Malaysian consumers, across 38 indicators of energy transition progress.
+To better understand the impact of the energy transition on consumer confidence, EY has mapped the ECCI against the World Economic Forum's Energy Transition Index, which benchmarks countries across 38 indicators of energy transition progress.
 The findings reveal an interesting correlation between countries' progress in the energy transition and energy consumer confidence.
 As a market progresses through the energy transition, consumer confidence first rises, reflecting positive sentiment around the possibilities of the future, before falling sharply.
 It seems that as the scale, complexity and disruption of the journey move from theory to reality, the impacts hit home.

 Lessons from different market approaches

 Certain markets have managed to avoid the link between energy transition progress and poor confidence.
 In France, a combination of market design, government interventions and nuclear power generation, has helped create a predictable and stable market structure.
 In the Netherlands, proactive community engagement and broad collaboration across society has given consumers’ confidence in their ability to access safe, affordable energy in the future.
-In Malaysia, consumers still have relatively high levels of confidence in the country’s energy market design and trust in their energy providers, with 93% wanting their energy provider to play an even bigger role in helping them navigate the energy transition."
+Similarly, Sweden stands out as leading the way thanks to new energy projects that deliver lower energy costs, new jobs, and increased tax revenue for local communities.

 Collaboration around four key actions